-If you meet the eligibility requirements, described under Eligibility for This Plan in Section 1: Introduction to Your Kaiser Permanente Health Plan, on the 1st day of a month; but later in that month you no longer meet those eligibility requirements then your membership terminates on the last day of that month unless your Group has an agreement with us to terminate at a time other than on the last day of the month.
-Please check with your Group's benefits administrator to confirm your termination date.
+Your membership will terminate if you no longer meet the conditions under which you became eligible to be enrolled, as described in Eligibility for This Plan in Section 1: Introduction to Your Kaiser Permanente Health Plan.

+If you are eligible on the 1st day of a month, but later in that month you no longer meet those eligibility requirements, your membership terminates on the last day of that month unless your Group has an arrangement with us to terminate at a time other than the last day of the month.
+Please check with the Group's benefits administrator to confirm your termination date.